 and

 and

-then the Klein-Gordon equation \eqref{eq:KGmod} up to $\mathcal{O}\left( \theta ^{2}\right) $ takes the form:
+then the Klein-Gordon equation $(20)$ up to $\mathcal{O}\left( \Theta ^{2}\right) $ takes the form:

-The solution to eq.$(24)$ in spherical polar coordinates $(r,\theta ,\phi )$ takes the separable form :
+The solution to eq. $(26)$ in spherical polar coordinates $(r,\theta ,\phi )$ takes the separable form:

-Then eq.$(24)$ reduces to the radial equation:
+Then eq. $(26)$ reduces to the radial equation:

-In eq.$(26)$ the coulomb potential in non-commutative space-time appears within the perturbation terms \cite{14a}:
+In eq.$(28)$ the coulomb potential in non-commutative space-time appears within the perturbation terms \cite{30}:

-Where the first term is the the electric dipole--dipole interaction created by the non-commutativity, the second is the electric dipole--quadruple interactions.
-These interactions show us that the effect of space-time non-commutativity on the interaction of the electron and the proton is equivalent to an extension of two nucleus interactions at a considerable distance.
+where the first term is the electric dipole--dipole interaction created by the non-commutativity, the second term is the electric dipole--quadruple interaction.
+These interactions show us that the effect of space-time non-commutativity on the interaction of the electron and the proton is equivalent to an extension of two nuclei interactions at a considerable distance.
 This idea effectively confirms the presence of gravity at this level.
 To investigate the modification of the energy levels by eq. \eqref{eq:perturbation}, we use the first-order perturbation theory.
-The spectrum of $H_{0}$ and the corresponding wave functions are well known and given by:
+The spectrum of $H_{0}$ and the corresponding wave functions are well-known and given by:

 where the relativistic energy levels are given by: